Law and Health Policy

 Law and Health Policy Resources

-Project partners are working with subject matter experts and federal stakeholders to develop a series of topic-specific reports and other evidence-based products such as infographics and success stories, or "Bright Spots".
-These publications highlight laws and policies with the potential to impact specific Healthy People topic areas and objectives.
+Project partners are working with subject matter experts and federal stakeholders to develop a series of topic-specific reports, webinars, and other evidence-based products such as infographics and success stories, or "Bright Spots".
+These resources and publications highlight laws and policies with the potential to impact specific Healthy People topic areas and objectives.

 Learn more and access resources by topic: